atterholt/atterholt.github.io/index.md

 # About Me

-I am a PhD student in geophysics at Caltech working under the advisement of Zach Ross and Zhongwen Zhan.
-I am an observational seismologist with interests in
+Welcome!
+I'm an observational seismologist and PhD student at Caltech working under the advisement of Zach Ross and Zhongwen Zhan.
+My research incorporates techniques from applied mathematics and new instrumental tools to better characterize and understand earthquake source processes and fault zone structure.

 ## Header 2